PolusAI/image-tools/polus-recycle-stitch-plugin/README.md

-# Polus Exploit Stitching Vector Plugin
+# Polus Recycle Stitching Vector Plugin

 This WIPP plugin applies an existing stitching vector to an image collection.
 Currently, the [WIPP image assembling plugin](https://github.com/usnistgov/WIPP-image-assembling-plugin) and the [WIPP pyramid building plugin](https://github.com/usnistgov/WIPP-pyramid-plugin) do not have a way to apply a stitching vector to new sets of images.
 For example, it is not currently possible to stitch the first channel of a multi-channel image and apply the same stitching vector to the other channels.
 This plugin creates a new stitching vector that will apply a single stitching vector to each channel in an image.